JohnSnowLabs/spark-nlp/docs/en/alab/byol.md

   nav: annotation-lab
 ---

 By default, the Annotation Lab allows access to community pre-trained models and embeddings.
 Those are available on the **Models Hub** page.
-To gain access to licensed resources (e.g. pre-trained models and embeddings) _admin_ user can import a Spark NLP for Healthcare license which will activate additional features:
+To gain access to licensed resources (e.g. pre-trained models and embeddings) _admin_ user can import a license (Healthcare or Visual NLP) which will activate additional features:

 - Access to licensed models for pre-annotation
 - Access to healthcare embeddings